shadowartist201/TKA-PC-Port/README.md

 Disclaimer: In this project, AI was used for upscaling Nyan Pack assets to HD.

 ## Current status
 Popaganda Pack and Nyan Pack are done.
 There may be some small graphical/performance bugs.
-Supports gamepad and keyboard input.
-Also supports multiple resolutions and fullscreen.
+Supports gamepad and keyboard input along with multiple resolutions and fullscreen.

 Controls as of current commit:
 - S (Start)